mitfusco98/HealthPrepV2/replit.md

 **Trial-to-Active Transition:**
 When trial expires and organization has valid payment method but no Stripe subscription (can happen if `start_trial_subscription` failed during approval), the `StripeService.activate_subscription_after_trial()` method can create a subscription that charges immediately.
 The `ensure_subscription_exists()` utility handles this check.

+**Automatic Activation in Middleware:**
+The `subscription_required` middleware automatically attempts to activate subscriptions for trial-expired organizations that have a valid payment method.
+When a user from such an organization attempts to access protected routes:
+1. The middleware checks `org.billing_state` and detects `trial_expired`
+2. If `org.has_valid_payment_method` is True, it calls `StripeService.ensure_subscription_exists(org)`
+3. If subscription is created successfully, the user gains immediate access with a success flash message
+4. If activation fails, the user is redirected to the payment update page

+This ensures seamless transition for organizations that completed payment setup but whose trial expired before a subscription was created.

 ### System Design Choices
 - **Multi-tenancy:** Core design principle with `Organization` model for data isolation.
 - **Microservices-oriented (conceptual):** Modular backend components for distinct functionalities.